-Immobilisation equipment is medical equipment that keep a body part in a fixed position for an extended period of time.
-There were duplicates all immobilisation equipment to ensure that if damage occurred these could be replaced immediately.
+Immobilisation equipment is medical equipment that keeps a body part in a fixed position for an extended period.
+There were two pieces of every immobilisation equipment to ensure that if damage occurred these could be replaced immediately.
 Staff told us they contacted another provider location who would supply spare equipment until repairs could be made.